 We try to tie payment frequency to your deposit volume.
-In consolidations, the main things at are looked at are:
+The main things looked at are:

 The repayment history on current advances.

-– If we are materially cheaper, and if your business has been able to pay your existing higher cost advances with minimal NSFs, we will aggressively pursue a consolidation.
+– If we are materially cheaper, and if your business has been able to pay your existing higher cost mca’s with minimal NSFs, we will aggressively pursue a consolidation.

 – Deposit volume and consistency are reviewed.
 If deposits vary significantly from month to month, we will typically look at the lowest month when calculating an amount to offer.
 Up to 1.25 times your deposits with a 6 to 12 month term are offered.